rainbow-labs-com/rainbow-config/README.md

 ## Environments

 The config loader decides based on the environment which config file to load.
-The following default environments are available (you may also define custom environments):
+The following default environments are available (alternativ names):

-- development
+- development (dev)
-- testing
+- testing (test)
-- integration
+- integration (int)
-- production
+- production (prod)

 The environment can either be set by passing it as parameter to the application (e.g. `--develpment`) or by defining it in the `RAINBOW_ENV` or `NODE_ENV` environment variable.